hazard-ready/disaster-preparedness/README.md

 3. `virtualenv --python=python3 venv --no-site-packages`
 4. Wait for things to happen.
 5. `source venv/bin/activate`  (type `deactivate` to leave).
 Remember to reactivate the virtual environment every time you open a terminal window and start running Python commands.
 6. `pip install -r requirements.txt` or `pip3 install -r requirements.txt` to automatically install the Python dependencies listed in [requirements.txt](./requirements.txt).
+You may see "Failed building wheel for ..." errors for some of the modules.
+If so, try repeating the command.
+If the second run shows "Requirement already satisfied" for every module then you can safely ignore the previous error.

 # "disasterinfosite" App